remipassmoilesel/abc-map/documentation/1_set-up-workstation.md

     $ pnpm run lint:fix               # Apply eslint and fix when possible
     $ pnpm run dependency-check       # Dependency analysis with dependency-cruiser

+All commands available with `pnpm` and `turborepo` obviously works !

 ## Local services

 After startup, several local services are accessible: